cgwalters/bootc-playground/README.md

 The instructions will be updated here once things run smoothly.

 Note that `bootc-install-alongside` already works on non os-tree hosts.

+## Mount Host Directories

+If you want to mount a host directory into the VM, set the `VM_MOUNT` environment variable and run `make vm-install-*`.
+The variable will instruct `virt-install` to setup a [virtiofs mount](https://libvirt.org/kbase/virtiofs.html) with the `playground-mount` tag.
+The specified `VM_MOUNT` is automatically mounted at `/var/playground`.
+You may mount it to a custom path via `$ sudo mount -t virtiofs playground-mount /custom/path`.

+If you want to try out a development version of bootc or test a pull request, you may point `VM_MOUNT` to your local [bootc](https://github.com/containers/bootc) Git tree.
+The local Git tree can then be mounted into the VM and the host's `bootc` can be executed directly.

 ## Bootable Disk Images